minprog/app-studio/35 Android Reference/11 Views/10 Content.md

 ## Activities

 On Android, any single screen in an app is managed by an **activity**.
 Essentially, activities are the fundamental units into which developers decompose their application ideas.
-Each activity normally consists of the activity Java class (containing code) and an XML document which defines the layout of the user interface.
+Each activity normally consists of the activity Java class that contains the code, as well as an XML document which defines the layout of the user interface.
 Here's an example of an app with three screens/activities:

 ![Restaurant App](restaurant-screenshot1.png) ![Restaurant App](restaurant-screenshot2.png) ![Restaurant App](restaurant-screenshot3.png)